Azure/container-service-for-azure-china/README.md

 ## Overview

 DevOps open source solution helps user to set up container-based cluster with orchestrator(including Kubernetes, DC/OS, Docker Swarm) supported quickly and easily on Azure China.
 Also this solution provides CI/CD pipeline enabled by Jenkins and plugins, and monitoring stacks(ELK + Grafana) reference implementation.

-It includes below components:
+It includes several parts:

 * Container-based Clusters: Created by [acs-engine](https://github.com/Azure/acs-engine), users could choose DC/OS, Kubernetes, or Swarm as the orchestrator.
-We choose Kubernetes as the reference implementation in this project.
+We choose Kubernetes as the reference implementation in this project
 * Private Docker registry: store custom images
 * CI/CD Pipeline: CI/CD pipeline implementation based on Jenkine and plugins
 * Monitoring Stack: Cluster(node + pod) resource and container/app monitoring and log analytics